 From reading this article I hope that you now know a little more about family history and what genealogy is all about.
 I hope that you have learned that there is indeed a difference between these two terms.

 Despite this new understanding of this hobby you still may wish to refer to it as either genealogy or family history.

 So, what do you prefer to call it?

 I would really love to hear from you and know your thoughts.
 Please tell me about how you have conducted your research and what you have learned about your ancestors along the way.

 Thank You and Please Leave A Comment

 I hope you enjoyed reading this article about what is family history.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you think that this post will be helpful to others then please share with friends and family using the social media buttons below.